zuzannaweichel-accenture/Potter-kata/README.md

 70% and others at 85% of retail.

 ### Sample Selection<br/>
-* 1 copy of Book One
+* 1 copy of BOOK One
-* 2 copies of Book Two
+* 2 copies of BOOK Two
-* 2 copies of Book Three
+* 2 copies of BOOK Three
-* 2 copies of Book Four
+* 2 copies of BOOK Four
-* 2 copies of Book Five
+* 2 copies of BOOK Five
-* 1 copy of Book Six
+* 1 copy of BOOK Six

 ### Result and Analysis<br/>
 In this case 1 each of books one through five make a set of 5 unique books eligible for 25% off, and